hsonhi/graphql/README.md

 ## Building a GraphQL service with Java and Spring

-GraphQL is a query language to retrieve data from a server.
-It is an alternative to REST, SOAP, or gRPC.
+GraphQL is an open-source data query and manipulation language for APIs, and a runtime for fulfilling queries with existing data.

 ### Requirements

 Java 17 or later
 Maven 3.5+

 ### Quick Setup